techfixpros/PDDuino/README.md

 ## BUGS/STATUS
 * Works with TS-DOS.

-* File transfers don't work with TpddTool.py This seems to be due to mis-matches in handling the space-padding in the filenames?
+* File transfers don't work with TpddTool.py .<br>
+ This seems to be due to mis-matches in handling the space-padding in the filenames?

 * TEENY hangs.